+Both organizations championed arts and culture through services, programs, and advocacy initiatives.
 The board of directors plays a crucial role in shaping and guiding an organization's vision, with a significant fiduciary responsibility to ensure its success.
 The board structure is designed to reflect the interests and needs of our members, particularly the local arts community.
-In the case of our two organizations, however, it has been many years since new members have been fully recruited from within the membership itself, and instead, new board members are often brought in through open calls or the network's active directors.
+In the case of our two organizations, however, it has been many years since new members have been fully recruited from within the membership itself, and instead, new board members are often brought in through open calls or the networks of active directors.
 This has resulted in diminished representation of our members on the board.
-Additionally, as a charitable organization, board members are gig or contract workers, they often face socio-economic challenges, making it difficult for them to commit to a long-term, unpaid volunteer role on the board.
+Additionally, as a charitable organization, board members are not compensated for their time and efforts.
+Given that many artists are gig or contract workers, they often face socio-economic challenges, making it difficult for them to commit to a long-term, unpaid volunteer role on the board.